gregorysantosa/gregorysantosa.github.io/_pages/about.md

 -  I have practiced Martial Arts for over a decade and hold a 3rd Degree Black Belt in Taekwondo
 -  I love playing video games, some of my favorites include Hades and League of Legends.

+If you would like to learn more about me, click on any of the links on the page!